rhythms06/flatiron-school/phase-1/events/tasks/README.md

 # Example Project: TaskLister
 A simple app that uses event listeners to add and remove items to and from a list.

-_Note to Flatiron students: you should be able to find this assignment's original instructions on Canvas._
+_Note to Flatiron students: This assignment's original template and instructions can be found on Canvas._